Dzerzhinskaya Line

-The Dzerzhinskaya Line (Дзержи́нская ли́ния) is a line of the Novosibirsk Metro.
-The history of the line begins with the original Metro design plan, which despite numerous attempts could not make a provision to include the central railway terminal, something crucial for the Metro to become the city's main artery.
-Thus in early 1980s, whilst the construction of the first line was underway, construction of a two station second line was started.
-These were opened in 1987, two years after the first line.
-It was originally intended that in the mid -1990s the construction of the westward extension would begin, however with the lack of finances that plan had to wait for more than ten years before the new stations could finally begin opening in the 2000s.
+The Dzerzhinskaya Line (Дзержи́нская ли́ния) is a Novosibirsk Metro line.
+Its history begins with the original Metro design plan, which despite numerous attempts could not make a provision to include the central railway terminal, something crucial for the Metro to become the city's main artery.
+Thus in early 1980s, whilst the construction of the first line was underway, construction started on a two-station second line which was opened in 1987, two years after the first line.
+It was originally intended that in the mid-'90s the construction of the westward extension would begin, however with the lack of finances that plan had to wait for more than ten years before the new stations could finally begin opening in the 2000s.